Dovetailed Technologies Solutions Support Contact Us

 OpenSSH supports the use of the SSH_ASKPASS environment variable to point to a program that will read a password, without keyboard interaction.

-Traditional OpenSSH keypairs and SSH_ASKPASS are convenient, but some sites have strict policies about keeping user credentials in a SAF facility.
-The z/OS Communcations Server FTP command can exploit RACF Digital Certificates for authentication and encryption.
-The Co:Z toolkit provides a similar capability via its saf-ssh-agent which can be used in conjunction with a user RACDCERT RSA certificate to provide OpenSSH client authentication.
+Traditional OpenSSH keypairs and SSH_ASKPASS are convenient, but some sites have strict policies about keeping key material in RACF (or another security package), or even ICSF hardware.
+The z/OS Communcations Server FTP command can exploit SAF/RACF Digital Certificates for authentication and encryption. z/OS OpenSSH allows you to use keys that are stored in SAF/RACF certificates.

 The following steps describe how to create an RSA RACF Digital Certificate, export its public key in OpenSSH compatible format, and transfer the public key to the target system.